-One study showed that returning individuals without stable housing were twice as likely to recidivate than those living in stable housing.
 Public housing authorities (PHAs) and owners of federally assisted housing have broad discretion in screening out applicants with records or precluding returning citizens from rejoining their families.
-Unless the Administration and Congress work to reduce these barriers by providing additional guidance and housing resources, large-scale decarceration efforts will result in an even greater unmet demand for affordable, accessible housing.
+Congress and the Administration must work together to reduce these barriers and increase access to safe, affordable housing to ensure people exiting incarceration have the stability they need to thrive.